Burningcode/Getting_and_Cleaning_data/Codebook.md

 5. Lastly the script creates a 2nd, independent tidy data set with the average of each measuremen for each activity and subject.
 This set is saved as data_set_with_the_averages.txt.
 This is a 180 observations of 68 variables.

+The six labels that will be used on the subject are as follows.

+*1. WALKING
+*2. WALKING_UPSTAIRS
+*3. WALKING_DOWNSTAIRS
+*4. SITTING
+*5. STANDING
+*6. LAYING